awsdocs/amazon-dynamodb-developer-guide/doc_source/AutoScaling.CLI.md

 ## Step 2: Register a Scalable Target<a name="AutoScaling.CLI.RegisterScalableTarget"></a>

-You will now register the table's write capacity as a scalable target with Application Auto Scaling\.
-This allows Application Auto Scaling to adjust the provisioned write capacity for *TestTable*, but only within the range of 5 to 10 capacity units\.
+Next you register the table's write capacity as a scalable target with Application Auto Scaling\.
+This allows Application Auto Scaling to adjust the provisioned write capacity for *TestTable*, but only within the range of 5–10 capacity units\.

 **Note**
-DynamoDB auto scaling requires the presence of a service linked role \(*AWSServiceRoleForApplicationAutoScaling\_DynamoDBTable*\) that performs auto scaling actions on your behalf\.
+DynamoDB auto scaling requires the presence of a service linked role \(`AWSServiceRoleForApplicationAutoScaling_DynamoDBTable`\) that performs auto scaling actions on your behalf\.
 This role is created automatically for you\.
-For more information, see [Service\-Linked Roles for Application Auto Scaling](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-service-linked-roles.html)\.
+For more information, see [Service\-Linked Roles for Application Auto Scaling](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-service-linked-roles.html) in the *Application Auto Scaling User Guide*\.

-1. Type the following command to register the scalable target\.
+1. Enter the following command to register the scalable target\.

    ```
    aws application-autoscaling register-scalable-target \